Bone & Joint

 When to Worry About Your Child’s Hip Click

 Sometimes parents notice a clicking or popping sound with the movement of their baby’s legs.
-We spoke to a pediatric orthopaedic surgeon for advice on what to do if this is the case.
+One of our orthopedic surgeons offers advice on what to do if this is the case.

 The hip is a ball-and-socket joint, meaning that the femoral head (the top of the femur) is shaped like a ball and sits within the cup-like socket in the pelvis.
 In some cases, parents may notice abnormalities when an infant or young child’s legs are moved, such as a clicking sound or the feeling of looseness or displacement of the hip.

-James Engels, MD, a pediatric orthopaedic surgeon with Rochester Regional Health, advises parents on what to do if their child has a hip click and provides need-to-know information on hip dysplasia.
+Our orthopedics team offers parents advice on what to do if their child has a hip click and provides need-to-know information on hip dysplasia.

 What is a hip click?